mrjacob241/LibeRustOffice-Slides/README.md

 **ForgiatuSuiteDocs** is a ODP (Open Document Presentation format) text editor, which has been vibe coded in the spare time with Codex.
 But not gonna lie, I wouldn't define it a "project" at this stage, because it barely exists...

+## ⚠️ DISCLAIMER!!! ⚠️

+This project has been built from scratch in Rust and it is not related or endorsed in any case and in any way by more famous Open Source Office Suites.

 ![App Screenshot](panel_figs/sample_image.png)